 Step Action 6.
-Use the anchor bolt (Material H0838101200) and Disk Retainer Socket (Material H038100500) to back out the disk retainer.
+Use the anchor bolt (Mate to back out the disk retain erial H0838101200) and Disk Retainer Socket (Material H038100500) her.
 7. Place the anchor bolt inside the disk retainer socket.
 Use an Allen wrench to tighten the left-hand anchor bolt into the Disk Retainer (19) and use a 3/4-in. drive torque wrench to release the Disk Retainer (19).
-8. Check that the bleeder disk is in place and thread the Disk Retainer (19) back in place.
-9. Place the anchor bolt inside the disk retainer socket.
-Use an Allen wrench to tighten the left-han anchor bolt into the Disk Retainer (19) and use a 3/4-in. drive torque wrench to tighten the Dis Retainer (19) to 70 ft/lb.
-Remove the anchor bolt and disk retainer socket.
-10. Thread the Filler Screw (20) into the Disk Retainer (19).
-This screw prevents debris from collecting in the thread of the Disk Retainer which would make using the Bleeder Wrench (22) for bleeding off pressure difficult.
+8. Check that the bleeder di sk is in place and thread the Disk Retainer (19) back in place.
+9. anchor bolt into the Disk I de the disk retainer socket.
+Use an Allen wrench to tighten the left-hand Retainer (19) and use a 3/4-in. drive torque wrench to tighten the Disk Remove the anchor bolt and disk retainer socket.
+10. 20) into the Disk Retainer (19).
+This screw prevents debris from the Disk Retainer which would make using the Bleeder Wrench (22) fo cult.
 11. Please refer to the Baker Slow-Set Power Charge, Standard Power Charge, Secondary Igniter, BP-3S and BP-5S igniter (Product Families H43766, H43764, H43743, and H43744), Unit 4190 under Service Tools/Remedial Systems for the proper selection of power charges and igniters.
 12. On the firing head (Drawing 390-484-00.3), remove the Cartridge Seat (13) from the Head (1).
 Note that this is a left-hand thread.
 13. Install a secondary igniter (Material H437431000) into the bottom end of the Cartridge Seat (13) and use the Truarc ring provided to retain the secondary igniter.
 Notice that no groove is provided for the Truarc ring to snap into.
 The ring is held in place by friction and is blown out on top of the power charge when the primary igniter fires.
 14. Install a BP-3S (Material H437442200) or BP-5S (Material H437444200) primary igniter into the top of the Cartridge Seat (13).
 15. Thread the cartridge seat cap to retain the primary igniter in place.
 Be sure that the O-ring (9) is in place between the primary igniter and the Cartridge Seat (13).
 16. Use an ohmmeter to check the firing head for electrical continuity (should read near 0 ohm resistance) from the Connector (2) to the Firing Pin (5).
 Check for shorting (should read infinite ohms) from the Firing Pin to the Head (1).
 17. Install the firing head onto the cable head or collar locator that will be run on.
 Use a ruler to depress the Firing Pin (5) as far as possible and make note of the distance from the end of the Firing Pin to the end of the Head (1) as shown on Drawing 361-139-00.3.
-NOTICEIf this dimension is less than 2-3/8 in. the firing pin will exert too much force on the igniter and will damage it and may cause the igniter to leak or misfire.
+NOTICE If this dimension is less than 2-3/8 in. the firing pin will exert too much force on the igniter and will damage it and may cause the igniter to leak or misfire.
 18. Thread the wireline adapter kit and the product to be set to the W.L.P.S.A.
 Refer to the unit of the specific product being set for assembly instructions.
 19. Remove the plastic cap from the power charge (Materials H437660020 or H437643223) and place the power charge into the Pressure Chamber (1) with the open end of the power charge facing the open end of the Pressure Chamber.

-DocuSign Envelope ID: 6215E842-4AD1-4DAC-B7BB-82152BC4985A E-4 WIREINE Pressure Setting Assembly and Baker Hughes C Firing Heads
+E-4 Wireline Pressure Setting Assembly and Baker Hughes C Firing Heads